UKHomeOffice/cop-design-guidelines/guides/workflow/send-notification.md

 ### 'notificationPayload' variable

-Before you configure the variable mappings for the subprocess you will need to set up the data that will be used in the variables tab.
+Before you configure the variable mappings for the subprocess you will need to set up the data that will be used in the 'Variables' tab.
 The 'notificationPayload' needs a data structure that resembles the following: